ati-ozgur/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 1.188679
 ```
-Mean does not change due to our strategy to replace missing values with mean.
+Mean does not change due to our strategy to replace missing values with mean, but median changes.
-But median changes.

 ### What is the impact of imputing missing data on the estimates of the total daily number of steps?